awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func updateGlobalSettings(input: UpdateGlobalSettingsInput, completion: @escaping (ClientRuntime.SdkResult<UpdateGlobalSettingsOutputResponse, UpdateGlobalSettingsOutputError>) -> Void)
 ```

-### updatePhoneNumber(input:​completion:​)
+### updatePhoneNumber(input:completion:)

 Updates phone number details, such as product type or calling name, for the specified phone number ID.
 You can update one phone number detail at a time.
 For example, you can update either the product type or the calling name in one action.
 For toll-free numbers, you cannot use the Amazon Chime Business Calling product type.
 For numbers outside the U.S., you must use the Amazon Chime SIP Media Application Dial-In product type.
 Updates to outbound calling names can take 72 hours to complete.
 Pending updates to outbound calling names must be complete before you can request another update.

 ``` swift
 func updatePhoneNumber(input: UpdatePhoneNumberInput, completion: @escaping (ClientRuntime.SdkResult<UpdatePhoneNumberOutputResponse, UpdatePhoneNumberOutputError>) -> Void)
 ```

-### updatePhoneNumberSettings(input:​completion:​)
+### updatePhoneNumberSettings(input:completion:)

-Updates the phone number settings for the administrator's AWS account, such as the default
-outbound calling name.
-You can update the default outbound calling name once every seven
+Updates the phone number settings for the administrator's AWS account, such as the default outbound calling name.
+You can update the default outbound calling name once every seven days.
-days.
 Outbound calling names can take up to 72 hours to update.

 ``` swift
 func updatePhoneNumberSettings(input: UpdatePhoneNumberSettingsInput, completion: @escaping (ClientRuntime.SdkResult<UpdatePhoneNumberSettingsOutputResponse, UpdatePhoneNumberSettingsOutputError>) -> Void)
 ```

-### updateProxySession(input:​completion:​)
+### updateProxySession(input:completion:)

 Updates the specified proxy session details, such as voice or SMS capabilities.